-When I first started working online in 2008 there weren’t as many web hosts to choose from, but the same goes for how many websites were online as well.
+When I first started working online there weren’t as many web hosts to choose from, but the same goes for how many websites were online as well.

 Things were simpler then (ah the good ‘old days – sheesh enough of that).
 Choosing your web host in 2008 could be done by finding the least expensive service that offered the biggest bang for those few dollars.

 Today, it’s a different story.

 There are many different website platforms – like WordPress, Drupal, Joomla – plus many more DIY website builders, making the process of getting your website online much easier than ever before.
 Let me share a what could be a familiar story….